Champions Real Madrid draw final league game

 After naming the Welshman in his squad, the Real boss opted not to include him in his 23.

-The 32-year-old, whose contract expires at the end of the month, has helped the club win four Champions League trophies and scored 106 goals since joining from Tottenham for £85.3m - then a world transfer record - in September 2013.
+The 32-year-old, whose contract expires at the end of June, has helped the club win four Champions League trophies and scored 106 goals since joining from Tottenham for £85.3m - then a world transfer record - in September 2013.

 Bale has been criticised in Madrid for being perceived to be more committed to playing for Wales than Real.